Human-Connection/Human-Connection/backend/neo4j-graphql-js.md

 # neo4j-graphql.js

 We use an npm package called `neo4j-graphql-js` as a cypher query builder.
-This library also generates resolvers for graphql queries, unless we implement it ourselves.
+This library also generates resolvers for graphql queries, unless we implement them ourselves.